awesomerank/awesomerank.github.io/lists/RyanNielson/awesome-unity.md

 ## Augmented & Virtual Reality
-* [ARToolKit](http://artoolkit.org/documentation/doku.php?id=6_Unity:unity_about) - Augumented Reality SDK that includes libraries, utilities, and examples.
+* [ARToolKit](http://artoolkit.org/documentation/doku.php?id=6_Unity:unity_about) - Augmented Reality SDK that includes libraries, utilities, and examples.
 * [Google VR SDK](https://developers.google.com/vr/unity) - Scripts and prefabs to help with the development of Google Daydream and Cardboard apps for Android and iOS.
 * [SteamVR Unity Toolkit](https://www.assetstore.unity3d.com/en/#!/content/64131) - Scripts and Great examples to abstract the use of VR controller actions in Unity.
+* [Vuforia](https://vuforia.com/) - Augmented Reality SDK with image and object recognition, smart terrain and extended tracking features.

 ## Camera